Products

 Early Identification and Referral Self-Assessment Guide

-The guide provides state deaf-blind projects with a systematic process of data-based decision making to analyze current early identification efforts.
+This guide provides state deafblind projects with a systematic process to make decisions about their early identification efforts.

 Early Identification and Referral Toolbox

-Information on evidence-based practices that state deaf-blind project staff can use in collaboration with state service systems to improve identification of infants and young children who are deaf-blind.
+This resource provides information and materials that state deafblind projects can use in collaboration with state service systems to improve identification of infants and young children who are deafblind.

 Family Engagement